-When you registered for the SAT or took it in-school, you might have selected colleges or scholarship programs to send your scores to.
-When your score is available, you can send it along with information about yourself to additional institutions.
+When you registered for the SAT or took it in school, you might have selected which colleges or scholarship programs to send your scores and information about you.
+When your score is available, you can send it along with more details about yourself to additional institutions.

 Sign in to your College Board account, then go to the Send SAT Scores page.On the Send SAT Scores page, you might get a prompt about fee waivers.
 If the message does not apply to you, you can ignore it.

 Select institutions to send your scores and information to.

 - Search for institutions by name or code.

 - Click one or more institutions to add them to the score recipients list, then click Continue.

 For each recipient, send all scores or only some of your scores.If you've taken the SAT more than once, you can send only your best score.
 However, the institution you're sending scores to might have a policy that they want to see all of your scores.
 As you select scores to send, you can view the policy requirements of the schools you selected and send what they require.